 South Maui Beaches

-CONS: None, White Rock is a favorite Maui beach wedding sites.
+CONS: None, White Rock is a favorite Maui beach wedding site.

 CONS: This property is very small and popular so other weddings might be close to you.
-Tides have wiped out the entry, requiring a climb over rocks to get into the property, difficult for elderly or anyone with a physical handicap.
+Tides have wiped out the entry at times taking away the sand and requiring a few steps down over rocks to get into the sand.
+This may be difficult for elderly or anyone with a physical handicap.
 At certain times of the year, during high tide, this beach can be completely covered in water.
-There is no portable potty at this location.

 PROS: Chances are good that few others will be on the beach during your ceremony.
 Palm trees, occasional outcroppings of lava rock on a long beach stretching off in the distance to the north make a scenic backdrop.
 In some areas, ivy covers on the hillside providing a different, greener look.
 Located a short walk from Makena Surf resort.